piyushhh017/Vogue/README.md

 # Vogue

 1) Create a fresh vite project with react Js and JavaScript.
+2) Install dependencies gsap, gsap scrolltrigger and lenis.
-2) Replace the src file from the file present in this directory.
+3) Replace the src file from the file present in this directory.